Magic: The Gathering formats: Casual formats

 Casual play groups and even Wizards of the Coast have developed many alternative formats for playing the game.
 These formats are designed to accommodate larger numbers of players, to allow two or more players to work together as a team, or create specific requirements for deck construction.
 Not all formats are officially sanctioned formats.
 However, many of these variants are popular in tournament play, though not all have support from Wizards of the Coast.
 Several casual formats have been implemented in Magic: The Gathering Online and Magic: The Gathering Arena.

-Jan Švelch, in the academic journal Analog Game Studies, highlighted that "along the way, players themselves started creating their own formats and even more actively influencing the life of the game.
-Wizards of the Coast [...] have embraced some of these community formats by releasing cards made especially for such formats. [...]
-Many of these emergent formats address the more controversial aspects of the official and sanctioned Magic formats, for example the rather high barrier of entry for new players and the high level of competitiveness. [...]
-Some communities maintain unofficial formats through regular updates of rules and a banlist whenever new sets are released or when particular metagames converge around a small number of extremely efficient decks. [...]
-Creation of such community formats and their consequent commercialization by publishers can also be seen as a manifestation of fan labor in which fans create value which is later capitalized on by the official producers".
+Jan Švelch, in the academic journal Analog Game Studies, highlighted that "along the way, players themselves started creating their own formats and even more actively influencing the life of the game", noting that Wizards of the Coast has "embraced some of these community formats by releasing cards made especially for such formats". Švelch explained that "many of these emergent formats address the more controversial aspects of the official and sanctioned Magic formats, for example the rather high barrier of entry for new players and the high level of competitiveness".
+The communities for some unofficial formats also do their own maintenance "through regular updates of rules and a banlist whenever new sets are released or when particular metagames converge around a small number of extremely efficient decks". Švelch argued that the "creation of such community formats and their consequent commercialization by publishers can also be seen as a manifestation of fan labor in which fans create value which is later capitalized on by the official producers".